 The California State University uses a uniform student evaluation form – Student Opinion of Teaching Effectiveness (SOTE).
-All classes taught by part time faculty are evaluated each time taught.
-Tenure track faculty must evaluate two classes a year.
+All classes are evaluated each time taught.
 The results are provided to the faculty members and to the Director.
 An overall standard of a 4.0 (on a 5.0 scale) is expected.
 If a faculty member fails to reach this after 3 attempts they are not retained.
 The Director’s review is also reviewed by the Associate Dean of the College.
 The evaluation is administered online centrally by the University.

 Following are the SOTE rating questions: